varshad18/Stock_Price_Web_App/README.md

 2. yfinance
 3. pandas

-### To run use following command on windows command prompt:
+### To run, use following command on windows command prompt:
 streamlit run stock_price_app.py

 Basic Outline of the App | Volume and Closing